AyeAreEm/web-ayemovies/README.md

     - Notification system
     - Analytical system (maybe)
     - Refactor code to make showing results faster. (with a binary search.)
+    - Make repo public and put a link to it on the website.

     - More Genres / Categories
         like Drama, Action, etc.